 There are no laboratory tests to diagnose social anxiety disorder.
 Generally, a diagnosis is made by the medical specialist by a discussion of the medical history of the patient and making a physical exam.
 In case of absence of any physical illness, the patient may be referred to a psychiatrist or a psychologist who makes a series of assessments and interviews using specially designed tools to evaluate the individual for social anxiety disorder as well as the degree of dysfunction.

-Social Anxiety Treatment typically involves psychological counselling and medication.
-However, medications are only usually prescribed when counselling alone is not enough to bring down levels of associated anxiety as well as depression.
+Social Anxiety Treatment typically involves psychological counselling and (sometimes) medication.
+However, medication is only usually prescribed when counselling alone is not enough to bring down levels of associated anxiety as well as depression.